Alexandra Hills

 In terms of cultural diversity, Alexandra Hills records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Alexandra Hills' population, born in Australia, is 79.6%, with 89.3% being citizens and 91.3% speaking English only at home.
-Christianity is the predominant religion, accounting for 48.9%.
-The 'Other' religious category is slightly overrepresented at 0.9%, compared to Greater Brisbane's 0.8%.
+Alexandra Hills' population showed cultural diversity similar to the wider region's, with 79.6% born in Australia, 89.3% being citizens, and 91.3% speaking English only at home.
+Christianity was the predominant religion, at 48.9%.
+The most notable overrepresentation was in the 'Other' category, comprising 0.9% compared to the region's 1.3%.

 Frequently Asked Questions - Diversity